skagra/diy-cpu-meta/README.md

   * A microcode assembler capable of converting a custom symbolic micro-code language into microcode ROMs and decoding ROMs.
   * Micro-code implementing almost all of the 6502 instruction set which runs on the emulated CPU.
   * Microcode implementing a subset of the 6502 instruction set which runs on the emulation simplified CPU and the equivalent physical hardware.
-  * **This project will soon be broken** up into 3 repositories for the full design with microcode, the simplified design with microcode and the micro-code assembler.
+  * **This project will soon be broken** up into 3 repositories; the full design with microcode, the simplified design with microcode and the microcode assembler.

 * [DIY CPU Controller](https://github.com/skagra/diy-cpu-controller) - A micro controller based control unit and debugger for the Diy CPU.
 This will eventually be replaced, according to the design, the the physical hardware with a `74HC` based circuit.